tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Technical analysis

         Technical analysis is a trading discipline employed to evaluate investments and identify trading opportunities by analyzing statistical trends gathered from trading activity, such as price movement and volume. `More information <https://www.investopedia.com/terms/t/technicalanalysis.asp>`__.

+    Backtrader

+        An old Python based framework for strategy backtesting and live execution. `Read more <https://www.backtrader.com/>`__.